docxology/mdkv/paper/mdkv_paper.md

 - **Not an execution environment**: `code` tracks are listings, not runnable notebooks; execution belongs to downstream systems.
 - **No enforced cross‑track alignment**: paragraph‑level alignment between tracks is a convention, not a rule.
 - **Binary assets live outside**: large media is referenced via `media_ref` instead of embedded to keep bundles lean and editable.
+- **No cross‑doc linking semantics**: references across containers are conventional; not part of the base spec.
+- **Time semantics are shallow**: `created` is recorded; versioning/history are external concerns.

 ## 4. Software Architecture